antonilol/infinite-minesweeper/README.md

 `make all` will compile both native and webassembly

+### Pre built (WASM only)

+https://antonilol.github.io/infinite-minesweeper/ is built for every commit in this repository, its files can found on the [gh-pages branch](https://github.com/antonilol/infinite-minesweeper/tree/gh-pages).

 ### Developing

 PRs are welcome, but please discuss large changes with me first.